nathanows/ues/README.md

 See the following functionality overview for running the application locally.

-_Note: the commands below requires a working Go environment and `openssl` (for generating local TLS certs)._
+_Note: the commands below require a working Go environment and `openssl` (for generating local TLS certs)._

 #### Run Server